Daniel-Chin/Python_Lib/readme.md

 For a clean namespace.

 ### console/__init__.py
 Windows only.
-If not windows, console() calls IPython.embed().
+If not windows, `console()` calls `IPython.embed()`.
 Advantages over IPython:
     1. Lighter
     2. Other threads can still print things when user is inputting commands
     3. Tab auto-completes your phrase, even under Windows!
 (I'm proud.)
 Issues:
-    1. If you wanna scroll up, you need to input().
-    2. Reassigning module global variables will not be visible to module native codes.
+    1. Reassigning module global variables will not be visible to module native codes.
 Sorry.
+Fexed Issues:
+    1. If you wanna scroll up, you don't need to input() anymore!
-    3. No multi-line code continuation yet
+    2. Multi-line code continuation is implemented!

 ## count.py
 For counting votes and ranking the counts.